JetBrains/Qodana/topics/inspect-python-code.md

 ## Install project dependencies

-You can install project dependencies using the [`bootstrap`](before-running-qodana.md) configuration option, for example:
+You can install project dependencies using the [`bootstrap`](before-running-qodana.md) key, for example:

 ```yaml
 bootstrap: |